holochain/docs-pages/src/pages/get-started/index.md

 #### Why do we use the term DNA?

 In Holochain, we are trying to enable people to **choose to participate in coherent social coordination**, or interact meaningfully with each other online without needing a central authority to define the rules and keep everyone safe.
-To do that, we are borrowing some patterns from how biological organisms are able to coordinate coherently even at scales that social organisations such as companies or nations have come nowhere close to.
+To do that, we are borrowing some patterns from how biological organisms are able to coordinate coherently even at scales that social organizations such as companies or nations have come nowhere close to.
 In living creatures like humans, dolphins, redwood trees, and coral reefs, many of the cells in the body of an organism (trillions of the cells in a human body, for instance) are each running a (roughly) identical copy of a rule set in the form of DNA.

 This enables many different independent parts (cells) to build relatively consistent superstructures (a body, for instance), move resources, identify and eliminate infections, and more --- all without centralized command and control.
 There is no "CEO" cell in the body telling everybody else what to do.
 It's a bunch of independent actors (cells) playing by a consistent set of rules (the DNA) coordinating in effective and resilient ways.